Boston University School of Law

-Boston University School of Law (Boston Law or BU Law) is the law school of Boston University, a private research university in Boston, Massachusetts.
-Established in 1872, Boston University Law is the second-oldest law school in the state of Massachusetts, after Harvard University, and is the third-oldest law school in New England, after Harvard and Yale University.
-The school is an original charter member of the American Bar Association, and is one of the oldest continuously operating law schools in the country.
+The Boston University School of Law (BU Law) is the law school of Boston University, a private research university in Boston.
+Established in 1872, it is the third-oldest law school in New England, after Harvard Law School and Yale Law School.
 Approximately 630 students are enrolled in the full-time J.D. degree program (approximately 210 per class) and about 350 in the school's five LLM degree programs.
-Boston University Law was one of the first law schools in the country to admit students to study law regardless of race or gender.
+BU Law was one of the first law schools in the country to admit students to study law regardless of race or gender.

 History

 The Boston University School of Law was founded in 1872.
 It was one of the first law schools to admit women and minorities, at a time when most other law schools barred them.
 In 1881, Lelia J. Robinson became the first female BU Law graduate.
 Then, women lawyers were less than half of one percent of the profession.
 Upon graduation, she successfully lobbied the Massachusetts legislature to permit the admission of women to the state bar, and in 1882, became the first woman admitted to the Massachusetts bar.
 Her classmate, Nathan Abbott, would later become the founding dean of Stanford Law School.
 Another prominent female alumna at the time, Alice Stone Blackwell, would go on to help found the League of Women Voters and edit the Woman's Journal.
 Takeo Kikuchi (1877), the school's first Japanese graduate, was co-founder and president of Tokyo's English Law School which grew into Chuo University.
 Clara Burrill Bruce (1926) was the first black woman elected editor-in-chief of a law review (the Boston University Law Review).

 BU Law's first buildings were 36 Bromfield Street, 18–20 Beacon Street and 10 Ashburton Place.
 The first year of courses commenced in 1872.

 In 1895, the university's trustees acquired 11 Ashburton Place, which was refurbished and named Isaac Rich Hall in honor of the third founder of Boston University.
-The dedication speaker was Oliver Wendell Holmes, Jr. whose historic speech The Path of the Law was delivered in 1897.
+The dedication speaker was Oliver Wendell Holmes Jr. whose historic speech The Path of the Law was delivered in 1897.